Weighed Down

 On a personal level, what drew me to the project was the uniqueness and symbolism embodied in Weighed Down.
 Whilst the challenge of an Ironman is already a test of physical and mental strength.
 To attempt one wearing a 15KG weighted vest throughout the entire endeavour is not only a world first but a literal embodiment of overcoming being weighed down in both muscle and bone, mind and determination.

 Often, it is hard to relate to individuals suffering from their own mental health battles as one is not inside their mind.
+Mental health is invisible to many.
 To those who haven’t experienced similar issues, it’s hard to empathise with.
 This could be considered vague by the inexperienced, such as myself.
 Weighed Down provides a literal, physical embodiment of those suffering.
 Visually easy to understand and relate to.
-To some degree this is a reason why I am honoured to be a part of this project, to be weighted down is something we can all relate to.
+To some degree this is a reason why I am honoured to be a part of this project, to be weighted down is something we can all relate to and something we can all work together to remove the weight.

 My parents have forever been my heroes, NHS mental health workers who worked tirelessly over the last 30 years to improve the lives of citizens in the UK suffering from their own battles.
 Whilst my career hasn’t taken me down the route to help individuals suffering from mental health directly, Weighed Down has provided me an opportunity to contribute in some way and ultimately honour the work of my folks.